yrong/koa-neo4j/README.md

 ```

-API takes 5 arguments:
+An API is defined by five keys:

 `method`, specifies the request types (GET|POST|DEL)

 `route`, denotes the route

-`cypher_query_file_name` corresponds to a `.cyp` file located in `cypherDirectoryPath`

-`then`, takes a function which is invoked after each successful cypher execution for this route.
+`cypherQueryFile` path to the the `.cyp` corresponding to this route

+`postProcess` a function for performing post-processing on the result

+`allowedRoles` an array specifying the roles permitted to access the route

 Cypher files accept parameters via curly brace syntax:
 ```cypher